syncfusion-content/blazor-docs/blazor/breadcrumb/icons.md

 ### Breadcrumb with Image

 In the Breadcrumb component, images can be added for the items using the [class] attribute.
-In the following example, an image was added to the breadcrumb item by using the IconCss class `e-image` and specifying height and width.
+In the following example, an image was added to the breadcrumb item by using the class `e-image` and specifying height and width.

 ```cshtml
 @using Syncfusion.Blazor.Navigations